geekodour/o/content/docs/documents/notetaking.md

 <div class="book-hint info">

+> note:
+>
-> note: plan to make a hybrid-image-board which should move my dependency on google drive
+> -   plan to make a hybrid-image-board which should move my dependency on google drive
+> -   till we don't have a good visual-board/image-board solution built, pinterest is a good substitute
 </div>